psfblair/datomic_gen_server/README.md

 complicated owing to the way in which the GenServer waits for replies from the Clojure peer (see the comments on `DatomicGenServer.wait_for_reply`).

-Queries and transactions are passed to Datomic as edn strings, and results come back as edn strings.
-Certain of the Datomic APIs return references to Java objects, which can't be manipulated from Elixir (e.g., a call to `entity` returns a dynamic map); where possible the related data is translated to edn to be returned to the GenServer.
+Queries and transactions are passed to the Clojure peer as edn strings, and results come back as edn strings.
+Certain Datomic APIs return references to Java objects, which can't be manipulated from Elixir (e.g., a call to `entity` returns a dynamic map); where possible the related data is translated to edn to be returned to the GenServer.

 There may be ways to take better advantage of clojure-erlastic to serialize data